 The woodlands identified on Map 5 - Natural Heritage Features and Landforms are mapped using best available information based on existing data sources from the City, York Region and Toronto and Region Conservation Authority and are subject to additions and refinement in the field.
-It is the intent of this Plan to protect significant woodlands and encourage the protection and enhancement of all other woodlands to the extent possible.
+It is the intent of this Plan to protect significant woodlands and woodlands (locally significant) and encourage the protection and enhancement of all other woodlands to the extent possible.